Strauss-Kahn asks French court to lift gag order

 Strauss-Kahn was placed under formal investigation in March in the separate French case, which had led to the arrest of eight people, including two Lille businessmen and a police commissioner.

-If Strauss-Kahn were found guilty on charges of "aggravated organized pimping", he could face up to 20 years in prison.
+If Strauss-Kahn were found guilty on charges of "aggravated organised pimping", he could face up to 20 years in prison.

 (Reporting by Pierre Savary in Lille and Thierry Leveque in Paris; Editing by Janet Lawrence)